Gridex118/ArPython/DOCS/instructions.md

 9. memory address stored in register and register
 10. memory address stored in register and memory address stored in register
 ### Result can only be stored in a register
-### If both *a* and *b* are zero, move to the next 32-word. *a* is the higher order 16-word and *b* the lower order 16-word
+### If both *a* and *b* are zero, the next 32-word is *a* and the one after that is *b*

+## Scheme D
+Type:
+1. immediate
+2. immediate memory address
+3. memory address in register
+4. register

 ## Scheme E
-Comparison types:
-1. unconditionally
-2. if equal
-3. if less than
-4. if greater than
-5. if less than equal to
-6. if greater than equal to

-Destination types:
+From:
-1. to immediate address
+1. from immediate memory address
-2. to address stored in register
+2. from memory address in register
+3. from register

+Data Type:
+1. number
+2. string
+3. escape sequence

 ## Conversion example